sherlockdoyle/Python-Codes/pawky/README.md

 ```

 ### Negative Indices
 By default, when specifying line numbers or slices, only positive values are supported as indices.
-With positive indices, the line numbers are matched for each file separatly.
+With positive indices, the line numbers are matched for each file separately.
 It's like matching NR in `awk`.
 ```
 NR=1{print}
 NR>1{print}